addiscent/vagrant-ruby-rails/README.md

 2. Navigate to a location where you wish to create a directory which will contain _vagrant-ruby-rails_.

-3. Download ZIP _vagrant-ruby-rails_ file from GitHub into the current dirctory, (or move it here if downloaded to a different directory)., e.g.,
+3. Download ZIP _vagrant-ruby-rails_ file from GitHub into the current directory :
 > $ wget -O  vagrant-ruby-rails.zip  https://github.com/addiscent/vagrant-ruby-rails/archive/master.zip

-4. Unzip _vagrant-ruby-rails_ files from the zip file, e.g.,
+4. Unzip _vagrant-ruby-rails_ files from the zip file, e.g. :
 > $ unzip  vagrant-ruby-rails.zip

-5. Navigate into the vagrant-ruby-rails directory created by unzipping, e.g.,
+5. Navigate into the vagrant-ruby-rails directory created by unzipping, e.g. :
 > $ cd  vagrant-ruby-rails-master

 6. Create a directory and spin up a Vagrant Box.
 The spin-up provisioning installs Rails.